 Deer Garden Signatures

 Soup lovers rejoice, you’ve reached nirvana.
-This second-floor Che Jai Mien restaurant is hidden away from the road so you need this Google map it to find it.
 Deer Garden is a Chinese noodle house serving up an overwhelming choice of noodle soups, as well as curries and Hong Kong-style a la carte items (think seared pork chop with red wine demi glaze).
 The soup menu reads like a dim sum list.
 First, choose a soup base (choose the Malay laksa fish soup, please!), then your noodle choice (ramen, udon, egg, rice, yam), followed by meat and vegetarian topping options.
 The portions are huge and fit for two meals.
 Meals include hot drinks or a cold milk tea for a dollar extra.
 Cash only.
 2015-8580 Alexandra Road, Venezia Place

 Note: With more than 200 restaurants in three short blocks, Alexandra Road is Richmond’s Food Street.
 The in-migration from across Asia means that Richmond has developed a wide diversity of Asian cuisines – Cantonese, Szechuan, Shanghainese, Northern Chinese, Thai, Vietnamese, Korean, Malaysian) making it more like international cities such as Hong Kong and Singapore in terms of variety, which is unique in North America.